openstack-archive/fuel-docs/pages/reference-architecture/0060-quantum-vs-nova-network.rst

 ========================

 Neutron (formerly Quantum) is a service which provides Networking-as-a-Service functionality in OpenStack.
 It has a rich tenant-facing API for defining network connectivity and addressing in the cloud, and gives operators the ability to leverage different networking technologies to power their cloud networking.

 There are various deployment use cases for Neutron.
 Fuel supports the most common of them, called Provider Router with Private Networks.
 It provides each tenant with one or more private networks, which can communicate with the outside world via a Neutron router.
+This allows full routing isolation for each tenant private network.

 Neutron is not, however, required in order to run an OpenStack environment.
 If you don't need (or want) this added functionality, it's perfectly acceptable to